-- 1. A Supporting Individual does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
-At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above head-level.
-Exception: When an Executing Individual is supported by a single Supporting Individual they may be released at any level under the following conditions: - a.
-The Executing Individual does not pass through an inverted position after the release. - b.
-The Executing Individual is either caught by or supported to the performance surface by one or more Supporting Individuals. - c.
-The Executing Individual is not caught in the prone position. - d.
-Any Supporting Individual must have hands free for the duration of the skill to aid in the support / catch / release as needed. - 3.
-Hip over head rotation of the Executing Individual(s) is allowed provided that contact between the Executing Individual and at least 1 Supporting Individual(s) is maintained until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
+- 1. A Supporting Athlete does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
+At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill above head-level.
+Exception: When a Performing Athlete is supported by a single Supporting Athlete they may be released at any level under the following conditions: - a.
+The Performing Athlete does not pass through an inverted position after the release. - b.
+The Performing Athlete is either caught by or supported to the performance surface by one or more Supporting Athletes. - c.
+The Performing Athlete is not caught in the prone position. - d.
+Any Supporting Athlete must have hands free for the duration of the skill to aid in the support / catch / release as needed. - 3.
+Hip over head rotation of the Performing Athlete(s) is allowed provided that contact between the Performing Athlete and at least 1 Supporting Athlete(s) is maintained until the Performing Athlete returns to the performance surface or is returning to the upright position. - 4.
 A Vertical Inversion is allowed provided: - a.
-Contact between the Executing Individual and at least 1 Supporting Individual is maintained until the Executing Individual returns to the performance surface or returns to the upright position. - b.
-At the point when the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional athlete to spot who does not concurrently bearing the weight of the Executing Individual.
+Contact between the Performing Athlete and at least 1 Supporting Athlete is maintained until the Performing Athlete returns to the performance surface or returns to the upright position. - b.
+At the point when the height of the Performing Athlete's shoulders exceeds shoulder level there is at least one additional athlete to spot who does not concurrently bearing the weight of the Performing Athlete.
 (Clarification: When there are 3 Supporting Athletes an additional spot is not required.)

-- 1. An Executing Individual may jump, leap, step or push off a Supporting Individual(s) provided: - a.
-The highest point of the released skill does not elevate the Executing Individual's hips above head level. - b.
-The Executing Individual does not pass through the Prone or Inverted position after the release. - 2.
-A Supporting Individual(s) may toss an Executing Individual provided: - a.
-The highest point of the release/toss does not elevate the Executing Individual's hips above head level. - b.
-The Executing Individual is not supine or inverted when released. - c.
-The Executing Individual does not pass through a prone or inverted position after release.
+- 1. A Performing Athlete may jump, leap, step or push off a Supporting Athlete(s) provided: - a.
+The highest point of the released skill does not elevate the Performing Athlete's hips above head level. - b.
+The Performing Athlete does not pass through the Prone or Inverted position after the release. - 2.
+A Supporting Athlete(s) may toss a Performing Athlete provided: - a.
+The highest point of the release/toss does not elevate the Performing Athlete's hips above head level. - b.
+The Performing Athlete is not supine or inverted when released. - c.
+The Performing Athlete does not pass through a prone or inverted position after release.